To finish our series, here’s the final part of our results from this summer’s end of season Gooner survey.

 6% - Good

 It’s no secret that the atmosphere at the Emirates is not electric every week but for the bigger games this season the ground has been rocking at times.
+Generally though, you’d think many of the crowd were doing some horse racing betting on their mobile phones instead of watching a football match.
 Having said that, the atmosphere at the Emirates is probably no different to that at other Premier League stadiums.
 The amount of tourists that the Premier League attracts doesn't do the atmosphere anywhere any favours.